FOR A company associated with the calculated world of Formula One, Renault Sport enjoys often throwing sense into the wind.

 Renault offers the Megane RS 280 with a six-speed manual transmission or six-speed dual clutch to shift with, but in Australia, at least for a while, each choice of gearbox carries its own set of compromises.
 Let’s start with sound.

 You can hear a discernible rort under load with some of the sound being played through the speakers.
 The exhaust, too, pops on overrun in either drivetrain.
-But it’s the EDC that squeezes an endearing crack from the exhaust on upshifts that we find links the car to its unhinged roots.
-Strangely, though, its dynamics will have to repeat history elsewhere, as you can only pair the brand’s vaunted Cup chassis with the manual gearbox.
+But it’s the EDC that squeezes an endearing crack from the exhaust on upshifts that feels familiar.
+Strangely, though, you can only pair the brand’s non-Cup chassis with the dual clutch gearbox.